-The recent failure of the GOP Healthcare Bill implies that President Trump and the Republican-led Congress may not be as successful in implementing their ambitious agenda.
+The failure of the GOP Healthcare Bill implies that President Trump and the Republican-led Congress may not be as successful in implementing their ambitious agenda.
 So what effect will this have on the Federal Reserve System and the economic outlook for the US?
 In this podcast, Mark Doms, Senior Economist at Nomura uncovers how our history can teach us a thing or two.

 During his campaign, President Trump laid out an ambitious agenda for economic policy.
 It included unconventional policies such as significant new restrictions on trade and immigration.
 It also included plans for significant tax reductions and a major infrastructure initiative.
 In the wake of the election, business and consumer sentiment improved notably, as did equity prices.
 After six years of gridlock, the market consensus seemed to be that President Trump, with the support of Republican majorities in both houses of Congress, would be able to get a lot done.